runtipi/runtipi-appstore/apps/slskd/metadata/description.md

 ## Features

+### Credentials
+Upon installing the app will ask for a username and password for both the web interface and the Soulseek network.
+If another Soulseek user already exists with that name, the app will still install correctly but won't login.
+A new username can be configured in the settings.

 ### Secure access

 slskd runs as a daemon or Docker container in your network (or in the cloud!) and is accessible from a web browser.
 It's designed to be exposed to the internet, and everything is secured with a token that [you can control](https://github.com/slskd/slskd/blob/master/docs/config.md#authentication).
-It also supports [reverse proxies](https://github.com/slskd/slskd/blob/master/docs/reverse_proxy.md), making it work well with other self-hosted tools.

 ![image](https://user-images.githubusercontent.com/17145758/193290217-0e6d87f5-a547-4451-8d90-d554a902716c.png)